°1967, Newport Beach, California

 Double Indemnity, Cornerhouse, Manchester, United Kingdom

-The Sandy Relief Benefit for Printed Matter, Rauschenberg Project Space, New York City, New York
+The Sandy Relief Benefit for Printed Matter, Rauschenberg Project Space, New York, New York

 A Point of View: Selected Gifts from the Laurence A. Rickels Collection, Museum of Contemporary Art, Los Angeles, California